Things to do in Steamboat Springs in the Summer

 I’m happy to be writing about one of my favorite places in the States – Colorado.
 We usually make it out to Steamboat Springs once a year to see family, and have been going for the past twelve years, but my ties to the state extend beyond that, to 20 years ago when I lived in the Telluride area fresh out of college.
 Forever smitten with this unique part of the country – the San Juan Mountains, the red rocks, the New Mexico feel, the uber cool town of Telluride itself – it was a time and place in my life I always reflect upon and hold dear to my heart.
 Eventually I had to go to the big city and get a “real” job, but that first experience in CO had me in love with the state.

-Years later it would turn out that a family retreat would spring up in the Steamboat area, and I would be returning for visits on an annual bases.
-Steamboat may not be Telluride, but it is an awesome town in its own right, and amazing for kids.
-Not just a ski town, it is a really great place to take your kids in the summertime as well.
+Years later it would turn out that a family retreat would spring up in the Steamboat Springs area, and I would be returning for visits on an annual bases.
+Steamboat may not be Telluride, but it is an awesome town in its own right, and amazing for a family vacation.
+There are so many fun things to do in Steamboat Springs in the summer, it’s not just a ski town.
 There’s so much to do in the summers, in fact, that I’m splitting my posts up into three different posts: 1.)
-Classic Steamboat Activities and the Yampa River 2.)
+Classic Steamboat Activities and the Yampa River (this one) 2.)
 Mountain Adventure Time in Steamboat and 3.)
 R & R, Shopping and Hot Springs in Steamboat.
-Yes, hot springs for kids!
 (If you’re wanting to read about Steamboat Springs ski resort in the winter, view here ).

 What do I mean by classic Steamboat activities?
 Really I mean classic CO activities: fishing, hiking, biking, white water tubing, and of course, the rodeo.
-If you love the outdoors, Colorado is the place for you, and your kids.
+If you love the outdoors, Colorado is the place for you.
 And with its old-school true western feel, families love going to Steamboat Springs.
-Here is a list of outdoor activities to do with your kids:
+Here is a list of outdoor activities:

-Hiking: there are many places to go hiking, but the most popular spot in Steamboat for families to go for a hike is Fish Creek Falls.
+There are many places to go hiking in Steamboat Springs, but the most popular spot for families to go for a hike is Fish Creek Falls.
 With a 283-foot waterfall, and three different hiking options, depending on ability, it is very family friendly, not to mention a beautiful spot.

 You may also enjoy: Steamboat Ski Resort: Top Reasons Why People Love this Mountain